jirpo9/jirpo9/README.md

 ### > Accessing my codebase...

-I'm a detail-focused software tester and self-driven programmer on a mission to turn chaos into code.
+I'm a detail·focused software tester and self·driven programmer on a mission to turn chaos into code

 ---

 ### > What powers my console at 2 AM

-> Building small scripts with big outcomes — automating workflows to save brainpower.
+Building small scripts with big outcomes · automating workflows to save brainpower
-> Developing personal projects to automate tasks and analyze data.
+Developing personal projects to automate tasks and analyze data
-> Empowering my development with Codex, `Claude`, and Gemini.
+Empowering my development with Codex · **Claude** · Gemini
-> Iterating endlessly, learning constantly — adapting to what's next.
+Iterating endlessly · learning constantly · adapting to what's next

 ---